Evaluating Reliability Asymmetries in Chinese Factual Search and AI Answers: Related Work

 Automated fact-checking is traditionally framed as a pipeline of claim detection, evidence retrieval, and veracity prediction.
 This paradigm was consolidated with datasets such as FEVER~\cite{thorne-etal-2018-fever}, and later extended with improved retrieval and entailment models~\cite{zhou-etal-2019-gear}.
 However, these systems rely on curated English corpora and controlled evidence sources, limiting their applicability to real-world user queries.

 Recent work has explored using LLMs for fact-checking, either as veracity classifiers or as automatic annotators.
-While LLMs can achieve moderate agreement with human judgments, they often hallucinate and behave inconsistently, raising concerns about their reliability in realistic settings~\cite{nakov2021automated}.
+While LLMs can achieve moderate agreement with human judgments, they often hallucinate~\cite{10.1145/3571730} and behave inconsistently, raising concerns about their reliability in realistic settings~\cite{nakov2021automated,lin-etal-2022-truthfulqa}.
 Building on these concerns, DeVerna et al.\ show that even when LLMs are equipped with explicit reasoning steps and web-search evidence, they still struggle to reliably verify political claims without curated context~\cite{deverna2025large}.

-Closer to our study, Fontana et al.\ evaluate open-source LLMs and show that they perform well on claims already covered by fact-checking articles but struggle with fresh factual news~\cite{fontana2025evaluating}.
-Overall, existing evidence suggests that LLMs remain limited when applied beyond curated English benchmarks.

-Most of these studies focus on English claims and fact-checking corpora, whereas much less is known about how LLMs and search-based tools behave on real user queries in the Chinese web ecosystem.
-Our work addresses this gap by evaluating search engines, standalone LLMs, and AI Overview modules on a large set of Chinese Yes/No factual questions derived from real search logs.
+Nelson et al.\ similarly report that traditional search engines outperform AI chatbots on factual reliability benchmarks~\cite{nelson2025reliability}.
+In the health domain, Fernandez et al.\ compare search engines and LLMs for answering health questions, finding that traditional search engines remain competitive despite the emergence of AI systems~\cite{fernandez2025evaluating}.